breqdev/breq.dev/src/projects/lps.md

 ![](../images/lps/transformation-calculation-2.png)

 The solution is a system known as homogeneous coordinates.
-To map our existing cartesian coordinates to homogeneous ones, we can simply include a 1 as the third coordinate.
+To map our existing cartesian coordinates to homogeneous ones, we just include a 1 as the third coordinate.
 To map them back to cartesian coordinates, divide the X and Y coordinates by the third coordinate.
 This solves our horizon-point problem: Points with a third coordinate of 0 will have no defined equivalent cartesian coordinate.

 (While the system is operating normally, points on the horizon line shouldn’t ever actually be visible.
 Despite this, we still need to consider it in order to define the perspective transformation.)